leapmotion/leapjs/README.md

 ### Internals of the event loop

-Leap.loop uses requestAnimationFrame internally, which *will not run* inside the background page of a Chrome extension, due to Chrome's implementation of it.
+Leap.loop attempts to pick the right event loop to use.
+Within the background page of a Chrome extension, Chrome will not use the `animationFrame` loop.

 In general, browsers optimize the load of requestAnimationFrame based on load, element visibility, battery status, etc. Chrome has chosen to optimize this by omitting the functionality